peterjurich/technicalwriting/genentech.md

 Here is a list of daily accomplishments at Genentech:

+## Jul.
+7, 2023

+Configured the Interview Assistant Zap to compile comprehensive summaries and notable quotes from interviews, improving post-interview data processing efficiency.

+Incorporated insights from interview with Bruno into the narrative of the TaPIR project, enriching the story with firsthand experiences.

+Finalized the second draft of the TaPIR story, refining narrative elements and strengthening overall storytelling.

+Integrated insights from interview with Rohit into the TaPIR story, enhancing the narrative with additional firsthand experiences.

+Compiled and sent introductory notes for the newsletter to Dana, ensuring a cohesive start to the company update.

+Uploaded images of Monica's volunteer work to the company newsletter, showcasing employee engagement in community service.

+Edited and placed an interview with Monica into the newsletter, highlighting her volunteer efforts and further engaging readers.

 ## Jun.
 30, 2023

 Transcribed comprehensive notes from initial and subsequent interviews with industry expert for article development.